budhagod/budhagod.github.io/_posts/2015-04-21-what-i-prefer-to-see-in-app-developers.md

 ---
-post_title: What I prefer to see in App developers
+title: What I prefer to see in App developers

 ---